 “Every March, we honor people like you who make the lifesaving mission of the American Red Cross possible — the individuals across the country who turn compassion into action, helping others in times of crisis.
 Our Red Cross Month celebration has been an annual tradition since 1943, when President Franklin D. Roosevelt issued the first Red Cross Month proclamation.”

 From OnTheMap for Emergency Management: OnTheMap for Emergency Management is a public data tool that provides an intuitive web-based interface for accessing U.S. population and workforce statistics, in real time, for areas being affected by natural disasters.
 The tool allows users to retrieve reports containing detailed workforce, population, and housing characteristics for hurricanes, floods, wildfires, winter storms, and federal disaster declaration areas.

-Note: The screen grab above shows all event types as of Feb.
-14, 2022.
+Note: The screen grab below displays all event types (except COVID-19) as of Feb.
+7, 2024.
 Click on the image for the full data tool.

 From Census Business Builder (CBB): The CBB is a suite of services that provide selected demographic and economic data from the Census Bureau tailored to specific types of users in a simple to access and use format.

-From Census.gov > Topics > Emergency Management: The U.S. Census Bureau produces timely local data that are critical to emergency planning, preparedness, and recovery efforts.
+From Census.gov / Topics / Emergency Management / Disasters: The U.S. Census Bureau produces timely local data that are critical to emergency planning, preparedness, and recovery efforts.